Gloucester-Hartpury win Premier 15s for first time

 |Tries: Tuttosi, McGoverne, Jeffries Cons: McGoverne, Cantorna

-Gloucester-Hartpury overcame Exeter Chiefs 34-19 to become Premier 15s champions for the first time.
+Gloucester-Hartpury overcame Exeter Chiefs 34-19 in the Premier 15s final to win their first league title.

 Tries from Kelsey Jones, Rachel Lund and Sarah Beckett gave Gloucester a 17-7 half-time lead, with Emily Tuttosi scoring for Exeter.